The Unconventional Chef

 Chef Guerrieri was the founder, and created the concept City Sandwich Lisbon and City Sandwich NYC from October 2001 to October 2017.
 Guerrieri continues to prepare gastronomic combinations which reflect his artistic abilities.
-His latest venture is providing affordable personalized gourmet sandwiches for people on the go, City Sandwich.
+His latest venture is providing affordable personalized gourmet sandwiches and meals for people on the go.
 “Gourmet doesn’t always need to be served on a warm dish”.
-It was time for a serious sandwich - no mayo, no fatty sauces and no compressed leftover chicken parts .”
+It was time for a serious sandwich - no mayo, no fatty sauces and no compressed leftover chicken parts."

 Inspirations from his unique cultural experiences, personal discoveries and his multilingual capacity has given this Chef the ability to absorb that extra spoonful of information allowing him to translate food into a universal language that transcends all social and cultural barriers.